Practitioner Patient FAQs

 What Treatment does PHS Provide?

-As well as case management of patients by one our in-house clinicians, PHS offers CBT (cognitive behavioural therapy), group therapy attendance and residential detox for drug and alcohol addiction, as well as signposting and referral to other appropriate services.
+As well as case management of patients by one our in-house clinicians, PH offers CBT (cognitive behavioural therapy), group therapy attendance and residential detox for drug and alcohol addiction, as well as signposting and referral to other appropriate services.
 We do not currently provide CAT (cognitive analytical therapy) and only provide limited access to psycho dynamic psychotherapy (individual).

 Can PHS provide ongoing support and case management?